Unmet Transit Needs Assessment

 SJCOG determines the amount of public transportation funds available for allocation within the cities of Escalon, Lathrop, Lodi, Manteca, Ripon, Stockton, and Tracy, and the County of San Joaquin.
 Prior to disbursing these Transportation Development Act (TDA) funds, SJCOG must identify any unmet public transit needs that may exist in San Joaquin County.
 The Unmet Transit Needs (UTN) assessment is developed to ensure that all unmet transit needs that are "reasonable to meet" are met before funds are expended for non-transit uses, such as streets and roads.

-SJCOG, in partnership with local and regional transit providers, held hearings to collect public comments on Unmet Transit Needs for Fall 2021.
-All comments were considered part of the 2024-25 UTN assessment.
+SJCOG, in partnership with local and regional transit providers, is holding two public hearings to collect comments on unmet transit needs.
+All comments are considered part of the 2024-25 UTN assessment.
 Dates and locations for this cycle can be found below.

 Unmet Transit Needs comments are welcomed year round!
 Comments can be submitted to email@example.com.